 The University of Baltimore (Baltimore) is a member school of the state’s university system and was established in the 1920s.
 The university offers its more than 4,000 students various programs in the applied arts/sciences, law, public affairs, and business.

-What We Like: The University of Baltimore’s humble beginning began by a group of local business professionals in the city.
+What We Like: The University of Baltimore’s humble beginning began with a group of local business professionals in the city.

 Degree: Health Management BS